WebberZone/top-10/readme.txt

 = 1.9.9 =
 * New: Default style to make those popular posts a little pretty.
 Remember to choose **Thumbnails inline, before title** under 'Thumbnail options'
 * New: Option to disable display of counts to non-admins.
 Check out the option 'Show number of views to non-admins'
+* New: Option to display different text when there are no hits on the post on non single posts e.g. home page, archives, etc.
 * New: Class `tptn_posts_widget` for the widgets
 * Modified: Brought back the old columns "Views" in the Admin Posts and Pages which contains both the Overall and Daily counts
 * Modified: New admin interface keeping mobile first in mind